 I place a fifty-dollar bill in the offertory box and hand her a candle.
-Ana clasps my hand and squeezes it, then lights the wick from one of the tapers on the wall and places her candle in an iron sconce on the wall.
-It flickers brightly amongst its companions.

-"Thank you," she mutters to Mary and wraps an arm around my middle, placing her head on my shoulder.
-And together we stand in quiet contemplation in this most beautiful of sanctuaries in the heart of the city.
+Ana clasps my hand briefly in gratitude, then lights the wick from one of the tapers and places her candle in an iron sconce on the wall.
+It flickers brightly among its companions.
+"Thank you," she says quietly to Mary, and wraps an arm around my middle, placing her head on my shoulder.
+Together we stand in quiet contemplation in this most exquisite of sanctuaries in the heart of the city.

-The peace, the beauty, and being with Ana restores my good mood.
+The peace, the beauty, and being with Ana restores my good humor.
 To hell with work this afternoon.
 It's Sunday.
 I want some fun with my girl.
 "Shall we go to the game?"
 I ask.